FaiChou/AirShare/README.md

 # AirShare

+Mac's Handoff fucked.

+Luckily, the cosmos heard us, and responded with AirShare.

-Command line to share chrome/safari tab url via airdrop.
+It's a command line to share chrome/safari tab url via airdrop.

 [Here](http://faichou.space/notes/2017/12/11/AirShare) is a tutorial.